The Academy of Lifelong Learning has gathered some of the top experts in their fields to provide their insights and to answer your questions.

 Prof. Dhar is a board-certified pediatric dentist serving as clinical professor and department chair of Orthodontics and Pediatric Dentistry and graduate program director of Pediatric Dentistry at the University of Maryland School of Dentistry.

-Leigh Goodmark is the Marjorie Cook Professor of Law at the University of Maryland Frances King Carey School of Law, where she co-directs the Clinical Law Program and directs the Gender Violence Clinic.
+Leigh Goodmark is the Marjorie Cook Professor of Law at the University of Maryland Francis King Carey School of Law, where she co-directs the Clinical Law Program and directs the Gender Violence Clinic.
 Her scholarship focuses on intimate partner violence.

 Dr. Hynicka is an associate professor of pharmacotherapy at the University of Maryland School of Pharmacy.

 Katherine Marconi, PhD, MS, is a Senior Lecturer in the UMB Graduate School.
 She serves as Director of the Implementation and Dissemination Science Certificate and teaches in the Global Health Systems program.

 Marlene Matarese has over 20 years of experience working at the individual, county, state, and national levels.

 Dr. Onigbanjo's area of focus includes providing general pediatric care to children from birth through young adulthood, caring for newborns in the newborn nursery, and teaching medical students and pediatric residents.